GameTimeline

 Overview

-Start here for the latest TV story without Ash—or watch after Journeys for full continuity.
+Start here on Release for the latest TV story without Ash—or watch after Journeys for full continuity.
+No required game order beforehand.

 FAQ